composewell/streamly/README.md

-import qualified Streamly.Prelude as S import qualified Streamly.Fold as FL import qualified Streamly.Mem.Array as A import qualified Streamly.Mem.ArrayStream as AS import qualified Streamly.FileSystem.Handle as FH import qualified System.IO as FH
+import qualified Streamly.Prelude as S import qualified Streamly.Fold as FL import qualified Streamly.Memory.Array as A import qualified Streamly.Memory.ArrayStream as AS import qualified Streamly.FileSystem.Handle as FH import qualified System.IO as FH